“The power of a birth plan isn’t the actual plan, it’s the process of becoming educated about your options!” ~ Jen McLellan (plussizebirth.com)

 - Weighing and measuring baby must be done in my presence, and only after first breastfeed.
 We will bath our baby at home.

-- Baby to room in with me at all times.
+- Baby to room in with me at all times, unless in the NICU.

 - I would like a lactation consultant if I have difficulties breastfeeding.

-- We request that my left arm be free of an IV line and is free to move about so that I can hold Adam’s hand and cuddle my baby.
+- We request that my right arm be free of an IV line and is free to move about so that I can hold [Partner’s] hand and cuddle my baby.

 - No cutting the cord as I would like to have a lotus birth.*

 - If baby is well, I would like skin to skin contact ASAP.
-Delay weighing and measuring procedures until breastfeeding is established.
+Delay weighing and measuring procedures until breastfeeding is established, and these are only to be done in my presence.

 - I would like my baby to join me in recovery, if he/she is well enough.

-- Once out of recovery Adam and I would like some time to be totally alone for at least an hour to celebrate with our baby.
-No visitors are to be allowed in until we indicate that we are ready.
+- Once out of recovery [Partner] and I would like some time to be totally alone for at least an hour to celebrate with our baby.
+No outside visitors are to be allowed in until we indicate that we are ready.

 Transfer to hospital > hospital room set-up